-Suddenly, a faint scratching sound from the window opposite her caught her attention.
+Suddenly, a faint scratching sound from the window caught her attention.
 She looked over in time to see the drapes on the right side shudder.

 She rose silently and tip-toed over to investigate.
 Near the floor, visible through the material, a small creature was clinging to the drapes, apparently trying to climb.

 Teresa quickly withdrew from the room and closed the door.
 Moments later, she returned with broom in hand.
 The unidentified animal was no longer on the drapes.
 She knelt down and saw a flash of movement under the apolstered chair.
 She moved the chair aside and dragged a table out.
 With a panicked cry, she swung her broom at a small animal running across the carpet.

 There, trapped in the corner of the room, stood a tiny figure no more than eight inches high, held at bay by Teresa’s outstretched broom.
 It was a man, clothed in a grey suit and tie.